TestingDocs.com

 The -r or –recursive command-line switch is to denote recursive.
 This flag removes directories and their contents in a recursive manner.
 By default, rm doesn’t remove directories.
 We can use this switch to override this behavior.

-The -f or –force command-line switch is to force the remove operation without any prompts to the user.
+The -f or –force command-line switch is used to force the removal operation without any prompts from the user.
 The rm -rf option is generally used in shell scripts to remove files and directories.

 Issue this command with caution, as it would delete the entire directory and subdirectories with their contents as well.

 Linux Basic Commands Tutorial page: